 Rams is released nationwide on 5th February 2021

 Colin (Sam Neill) and Les (Michael Caton) are brothers and sheep farmers living on the same Western Australian farm in separate houses.
 However, their lives together are far from idyllic.
 In fact, the Grimuson brothers haven’t spoken for years; their lives wrapped up in conflict and competition as they rear Calvin Horn sheep; a breed not found anywhere else in the world.
-Their only communication with each other, handwritten messages delivered by their shared sheepdog.
+Their only communication with each other is handwritten messages delivered by their shared sheepdog.

-Much of the success of Rams comes from Neill and Caton’s assured central performances.
-Their nuanced take on family conflict, denial and competition ringing with authenticity.
+The pre-release advertising for Rams mistakenly suggests this is a knockabout comedy.
+However, in reality, Sim’s film is rooted in human drama, and just like the Icelandic original, themes of isolation, masculinity and communication sit at the heart of its messages.
+Much of the success of Rams comes from Neill and Caton’s assured central performances, their nuanced take on family conflict, denial and competition alive with authenticity.
 Meanwhile, a strong ensemble cast, including Miranda Richardson, Asher Keddie, Wayne Blair, and Will McNeill, only add to the strength of Jules Duncan’s screenplay.

 Of course, as with any remake, there will be those who ask, why?
 After all, the original surely covered similar ground and carried identical meaning.
 Grímur Hákonarson’s original remains my prefered choice; however, that does not mean Sims’ version is any less skilful.
 In providing a new cultural perspective on an award-winning story, Rams is far more than a mere copy; it is a richly textured comedy/drama bathed in love and care.
 Only time will tell whether Sims’ remake will earn similar adoration to the original, but as remakes go, this is one of the best you will find.